This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 Which Bay Area bridge is the most expensive?

-The Golden Gate Bridge is the most expensive Bay Area toll bridge at $8.75 with FasTrak or $9.75 with pay-by-plate.
-The other seven state-owned bridges (Bay Bridge, Richmond-San Rafael, San Mateo-Hayward, Dumbarton, Antioch, Benicia-Martinez, and Carquinez) all charge $7.00 with FasTrak or $8.00 with pay-by-plate during off-peak hours.
-The Bay Bridge charges $8.00 with FasTrak during peak commute hours.
+The Golden Gate Bridge is the most expensive Bay Area toll bridge at $10.25 with FasTrak, $10.50 with a License Plate Account, or $11.25 by invoice (FY2026-27 schedule, effective July 1, 2026).
+The other seven state-owned bridges (Bay Bridge, Richmond-San Rafael, San Mateo-Hayward, Dumbarton, Antioch, Benicia-Martinez, and Carquinez) all charge a flat $8.50 since January 1, 2026, regardless of payment method.

 Do all Bay Area bridges accept FasTrak?